Amanita velosa

 Mycol.
 Writ.
 I: Volv.
 9, 15.
 1898.

-Common Name: Spring Amanita
+Common Name: spring Amanita

 Cap 5-11 cm broad, ovoid, becoming convex, then nearly plane, margin conspicuously grooved or striate; surface viscid when moist, smooth, pinkish-buff to orange-buff, fading in age to buff-brown, typically partially covered with a cottony white patch; flesh thick, white, not staining.